vijayrami/PHP-Mysql-Export/README.md

 Run `demo.php` file on browser:

-To create a zip file of large file run `demo.php`
+To create a zip file of large file run `createzip.php`

 To delete large file run `deletelargefile.php`